 Risk assessments are conducted and uploaded to the EVOLVE system that each school uses.

-We will carry out a full risk assessment at least 2 weeks before the start of all trips including any offsite sporting fixtures.
+We will carry out a full risk assessment at least 2 weeks (6 weeks for residentials) before the start of all trips including any offsite sporting fixtures.